c-true/FsConnect/README.md

 At the moment this project is intended as an easier to use wrapper than the current SimConnect for simple projects, creating a simpler C# programming model and reducing the need for repeated boiler plate code.
 Expect breaking changes.

+## Additional information
+For more information about SimConnect and the Flight Simulator SDK see the [Microsoft Flight Simulator SDK site]( https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_SDK.htm) and the [SimConnect SDK section](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_SDK.htm) in particular.

 ## Current features
 * Supports connections from API, without direct use of SimConnect.cfg file
 * Supports registering and requesting simple simulation variables.